 Establishing and maintaining a healthy social life stems farther than just random conversations at work and being polite on the phone.
 Life begins when we start participating in it; in a community, in comradery and when we do away with being intimidated by others.
 It’s making memories and creating bonds with friends and like-minded people.
 A healthy life is embracing vulnerability and honesty.
 It’s looking intrinsically and telling yourself, “I accept who I am” and then going out and giving others the opportunity to accept you just as you are.
 Believe me, you will be loved!

 How Do I Develop a Healthy Relationship With Food?

 Health is the new rich; it’s a bountiful wealth and a great gift.
 It’s not about the weight you lose, it’s about the life you gain.
 And when you start living a healthy life, when you start eating food that is nutritious and exists without labels, when you start saying yes to opportunities and stop cutting yourself off from the world and from your own happiness, you no longer live within the stigmatized box that society calls ‘healthy’.
 Your body craves nutritious foods, not junk.
 Food can be the safest and most powerful form of medicine or the slowest form of poison – choose wisely.

 Healthy isn’t defined by an hourglass shape, a stretch-mark-less body, a few extra pounds, or an ‘ideal’ image on Instagram.
-A healthy lifestyle and healthy image begins on the inside.
-Positive overall health and wellbeing not only change your body, it’ll transcend your attitude, your mind, and your mood.
-Especially relevant, the body achieves what the mind believes, and you CAN achieve a healthy lifestyle.
+A healthy lifestyle and a healthy image begin on the inside.
+Transcend your attitude, your mind, and your mood by establishing a positive mindset.
+The body achieves what the mind believes and you CAN achieve a healthy lifestyle.
 Maybe lay off the comparison and judgemental thoughts to focus on your own mental, physical and emotional health.
 You cannot control everything in life, but you can control what you put in and what you do to your body.